zipper3030/DHRIFT_Intro-to-Python/document/python.md

 When creating a function, we begin by writing `def` before our chosen function name.
 The function name is typically descriptive in nature.
 We named the above function `add_one` following [Python naming conventions](https://www.python.org/dev/peps/pep-0008/#function-and-variable-names), as the function will be ADDING 1 to our inputted integer.
 We always need a closed parentheses `()` after our function name, which in this case, takes one argument (or input), which we will temporarily call `x` (we can name this parameter whatever we want, as long as we use the same name within the body of the function).
 Then, we end the first line with a `:`, return, and indent by 2 spaces to write code describing what this function should "do."
 In this case, we want the function to `print` the result of adding `1` to our input, or `x`.
 Remember, we need parentheses every time we print something!

-Next, if we want to call our function, we will need to actually pass in an argument to see a result.
+Next, if we want to __call__ our function, we will need to actually pass in an argument to see a result.
 To do so, we write the following line of code below our function (making sure this next line _isn't_ indented):

 ```python
 add_one(2)
 ```

-Here, we are telling the computer to pass in `2` to see if we get our expected output of `3`.
+Here, we are calling our function and telling the computer to pass in `2` to see if we get our expected output of `3`.

 ### Optional